Nursing Homes in Missouri

 Median Monthly Cost

-Missouri's nursing home costs are significantly lower than the national average, with semi-private rooms costing 32.6% less.
+Missouri's nursing home costs are significantly lower than the national average, with private rooms 30.8% less expensive and semi-private rooms 32.4% less expensive.

 | Care Type | Monthly Cost | vs. National |